Children's nurses provide care and support to children and young people, and their families and carers

 You will need to show:

-• respect, empathy and sensitivity when dealing with patients and their families
+• respect, empathy and compassion when working with patients and their families

-• flexibility to deal with a range of patients at one time
+• flexibility and adaptability to support a range of patients at one time

 • the ability to work in a fast-paced environment